 Council is developing a strategy to inspire and encourage the good design of new communities, buildings, streets and spaces.
-Since the Sunshine Coast includes many natural features and buildings that reflect the outstanding natural attributes of this region it is critical for the Council and community alike to ensure these attributes are embraced within the proposed Draft Sunshine Coast Design Strategy.
+Since the Sunshine Coast includes many natural features and buildings that reflect the outstanding natural attributes of this region it is critical for Council and community alike to ensure these attributes are embraced within the Draft Sunshine Coast Design Strategy.

 The Draft Sunshine Coast Design Strategy is a region making project in Council's Corporate Plan 2019-2023.
-The draft design strategy aims to raise awareness of the value of good design and why this is important for enhancing the prosperity and liveability of the Sunshine Coast.
+This draft design strategy aims to raise awareness of the value of good design and why good design is important for enhancing the prosperity and liveability of the Sunshine Coast.

-The strategy will be a tangible tool for developers, homeowners, architects, designers, planners, builders, and Council; to navigate the design process with Sunshine Coast's climate, character and culture being top of mind.
+The strategy will be a tangible tool for developers, homeowners, architects, designers, planners, builders, and Council to navigate the design process with climate, character and culture being top of mind.

-Over the past year, Traditional Owners, design professionals, planners, professional bodies, community groups, council staff, and residents of the Sunshine Coast have contributed to a discussion focused on what we value about the Sunshine Coast.
+Over the past year, Traditional Owners, design professionals, planners, professional bodies, community groups, Council staff, and Sunshine Coast residents have contributed to a discussion on what they value about the region with the following four characteristics being at the heart of what makes the Sunshine Coast special.